pikatchu/closedsource/book/0110-the_trap.md

 The voice continued.

-"It is time to start our plans ahead of schedule."
+"It's time to execute our plan."

 Finch didn’t hesitate.